Jesx/AlarmClone/README.md

 # AlarmClone

-An app that clone original iOS system alarm, which is in the clock app.
+An app clones original iOS system alarm, which is in the clock app.

 ## Contents